LOck-ethqc/Directory-Breaker/README.md

 # Directory-Breaker
-TL;DR Directory Breaker is a Directory Traversal Fuzzing Tool.
+TL;DR Directory Breaker is a Python Directory Traversal Fuzzing Tool.
 It Checks whether a website is vulnerable to dot-dot-slash attacks.

 ## Benchmark
 Labs that got tested to confirm the tool's effectiveness: